JohannesRol/dwdopendata/README.md

 terms of use: https://www.dwd.de/copyright

 # Project status

-V00.00: there is nothing
+V00.01: there is a bit

 # todo
-build a coordinates function that gives back an station object
+* develop the wind method